nosequeldeebee/teachingHospitals/README.md

 # Front end

 Written in Elm, the API data is displayed in a table.
-The user can dynamically search for hospital names and sort columns.
+The user can dynamically search for hospital names, sort columns, and view the address on a map.